microsoft/fhir-loader/readme.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-FHIR� is the registered trademark of HL7 and is used with the permission of HL7.
+FHIR is the registered trademark of HL7 and is used with the permission of HL7.